washupo/getflix/readme.md

 ### 🍿 Features

-- Search and watch movies: users can search for movies by title and can watch them easily
+- Search and watch movies trailers: users can search for movies by title and can watch the trailer easily
 - Genre-wise display: movies can be sorted by genre
 - Trending Movies: displays a section for trending movies
 - Upcoming movies: displays a section for upcoming movies